yevgeniyilyin/aws-certification/developer-associate/dev-associate-notes.md

 https://docs.aws.amazon.com/cognito/latest/developerguide/role-based-access-control.html

 - sign in directly
-- web federation
+- web indentity federation

+Components:
-- Components - **User pool** - user directory in Cognito
+  - **User pool** - user directory in Cognito
-- Components - **Identity pool** - user can obtain temporary AWS credentials
+  - **Identity pool** - user can obtain temporary AWS credentials

+AWS Cognito Sync:
+  - Cross-device syncing of application-related user data
+  - Synching of offline data back to AWS
   - push notifications to sync a dataset

-- Cognito Events:
+Cognito Events:
   > allows to execute AWS Lambda function in response to important events in Cognito
   > Cognito raises the **Sync Trigger** event when identity pool dataset is synced.
   > You can use the Sync Trigger to take action when a user updates

   - Lambda function must respond in 5s

-- Cognito Streams:
+Cognito Streams:
   - Cognito can push each dataset change to a Kinesis stream (new or existing)
   - You need to select IAM role that grants Cognito permission to put events in the selected stream

-- Cognito Role-Based Access Control
+Cognito Role-Based Access Control
   - permissions for each user are controlled through IAM roles that you create
   - you can define rules to choose the role for each user based on claims in the user's ID token
   - you can define a default role for authenticated users